Excel (bus route)

-Excel is the brand name given to a number of bus services operated by First Norfolk & Suffolk, covering 80 mi between Norwich bus station in Norfolk and Peterborough railway station in Cambridgeshire.
+Excel is the brand name given to a number of bus services operated by First Norfolk & Suffolk, covering 80 mi between Norwich bus station in Norfolk and Peterborough railway station in Cambridgeshire, England.
 Prior to February 2018, the route also extended from Norwich to Lowestoft in Suffolk via Great Yarmouth; this section of the route has since been replaced by Coastlink branded services X1 and X2.
 As of June 2021, the Excel route itself operates between Peterborough, King's Lynn and Norwich, with variations A, B, C and D providing different levels of service to intermediate villages.

 In the year up to April 2009, the route saw a 15% increase in passenger numbers compared to the previous year.
 In 2013, the service received brand new buses in the form of high-specification Alexander Dennis Enviro400 double-deckers.

 Route and Frequency

 The route is around 80 miles in length, mostly following the A47 road and only stopping at major interchange points in urban areas.
 In total, from Norwich to Peterborough the journey time is around 3 hours and 25 minutes.

 Since July 2014, the route has been made up of two sections.
 Before this date, buses would run the entirety of the route, but since July 2014 services operate between Peterborough and Norwich (as excel) and Norwich and Lowestoft (X1) separately, with all services in both directions terminating at Norwich Bus Station.
 Passengers travelling further have to change.
 At that time, the "splitting" of the route was a temporary measure introduced in order to ease delays while major long term roadworks were carried out on the A47 at Postwick, east of Norwich.
 From February 2018, the split became a permanent measure for operational reasons.

 There is a different frequency on each section of the route.
 In general, there is a 20-minute frequency from Monday to Saturday on the X1 between Norwich and Lowestoft and a half-hourly frequency from Monday to Saturday on the excel between Norwich and Peterborough.